Excalibur (film): Writing

 In addition to Malory, the writers incorporated elements from other Arthurian stories, sometimes altering them.
 For example, the sword between the sleeping lovers' bodies comes from the tales of Tristan and Iseult; the knight who returns Excalibur to the water is changed from Bedivere to Perceval; and Morgause and Morgan Le Fay are merged into one character.
 The sword Excalibur and the Sword in the Stone are presented as the same thing; in some versions of the legends, they are separate.
-In Le Morte d'Arthur, Sir Galahad, the illegitimate son of Lancelot and Elaine of Corbenic, is the Knight who is worthy of the Holy Grail.
+In Le Morte d'Arthur, Sir Galahad is the Knight who is worthy of the Holy Grail.
 Boorman follows the earlier version of the tale as told by Chrétien de Troyes, making Perceval the grail winner.
 Some new elements were added, such as Uther wielding Excalibur before Arthur (repeated in Merlin), Merlin's 'Charm of Making' (written in Old Irish), and the concept of the world as "the dragon" (probably inspired by the dragon omen seen in Geoffrey of Monmouth's account of Merlin's life).